iCliniq Logo

 Hello, Welcome to icliniq.com.

 I read your query and understand your concern.
-The chances of transmission of human immunodeficiency virus infection (HIV) by single unprotected intercourse with a person who is positive for HIV (human immunodeficiency virus) infection is low.
+The chances of transmission of human immunodeficiency virus infection (HIV) by a single unprotected intercourse with a person who is positive for HIV (human immunodeficiency virus) infection is low.
 If the person is HIV (human immunodeficiency virus) negative, there is no chance of getting the disease.
 The symptoms are nonspecific and need not be due to human immunodeficiency virus infection (HIV).
 It can be due to any other infection or anxiety.
-You can do a HIV (human immunodeficiency virus) antibodies test.
-If the result is negative, you can go for a HIV (human immunodeficiency virus) antibodies test after three months of exposure.
+You can do an HIV (human immunodeficiency virus) antibodies test.
+If the result is negative, you can go for an HIV (human immunodeficiency virus) antibodies test after three months of exposure.
 I hope I was helpful to you.

 Thank you.